RachitMalik12/KTV-Immunity-War/README.md

 Updating Window Title Improvement (BS): One of the improvements made was to only update the window title when necessary (Level switch, changes to player HP and money).
 Improvement described in the report mentioned above.

-EnemyChase Memory and Performance Improvement (LT):
+EnemyChase Memory and Performance Improvement (BZ): Added a timer to update AI and eliminated the memory leak.

 Bug and Feature Fixes: